davidwickerhf/instaclient/README.md

 7. [License](#license)

 ## Current Features
+- Scrape a user's followers
 - Follow a user
 - Unfollow a user
+- Send DMs to users
 - Search posts by tag
-- Send DMs to users
 - Like a users latest posts (max 15 for now - not working yet)
 - Get a users image media (not working yet)